DosAnjosFilho/RDHtoLatLong/README.md

 RDHtoLatLong
 ============

-The goal of RDHtoLatLong is a simple way for converting "Rijksdriehoek" coordinates to lat and long (WGS84) in R.
+The goal of RDHtoLatLong is a simple way for converting "Rijksdriehoek" (RDH) coordinates to lat and long (WGS84) in R.

 Rijksdriehoek
 -------------